Nckflannery/DS-Unit-3-Sprint-1-Software-Engineering/Unit3_Sprint1_Challenge/Nick_Flannery_Unit3_Sprint1Challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+# MY ANSWERS
+When I review code the things that immediatly stand out to me are how the code is organized and commented.
+Are the variable names misleading?
+Are the functions difficult to follow?
+Is it easily readable/scannable?
+When I can easily follow along (thanks to comments, well structured code, naming conventions etc...) it is much easier to find bugs in the code or troubleshoot issues.

+Containers can be very useful in situations with mutliple environments on multiple machines because the containers supply their own environment built in.
+As long as you can get the container, you will be able to use it anywhere.
+Because of this, it is a great option for large global conglomerate like Acme to ensure that whatever we need is accessible anywhere in the system.

 Part 8 - Turn it in!
 Add all the files you wrote (acme.py, acme_report.py, and acme_test.py), as well as this file with your answers to part 7, to your weekly repo (DS-Unit-3-Sprint-1-Software-Engineering).
 Commit, push, and await feedback from Acme Corporation management.
 Thanks for your hard work!